CodeStix/typed-react-form/docs/validation/index.md

 Its it recommended to use a validation library, as this makes the process of validating data mush easier.
 This library has drop-in functionallity for:

--   [typed-object-validator](/typed-react-form/validation/typed-object-validator): recommended, a typed-checked validation library
 -   [yup](/typed-react-form/validation/yup): a widely used validation library
+-   [typed-object-validator](/typed-react-form/validation/typed-object-validator): a typed-checked validation library

 You can ofcourse use every validation library there is, but the errors must be converted to be compatible with this library.